TimesTen ensures the availability, durability, and integrity of data through the following mechanisms:

 Active standby replication can be used with TimesTen Cache to achieve cross-tier high availability.
 Active standby replication is available for both read-only and asynchronous writethrough cache groups.
 When used with read-only cache groups, updates are sent from the Oracle database to the active database.
 Thus, the Oracle database plays the role of the application in this configuration.
 When used with asynchronous writethrough cache groups, the standby database propagates updates that it receives from the active database to the Oracle database.
 In this scenario, the Oracle database plays the role of one of the read-only subscribers.

 An active standby pair that replicates one of these types of cache groups can perform failover and recovery automatically with minimal chance of data loss.
-See "Active standby pairs with cache groups" in Oracle TimesTen In-Memory Database Replication Guide.
+See "Replicating cache groups within active standby pairs" in Oracle TimesTen In-Memory Database Replication Guide.